 The sentencing to death of convicted Boston Marathon bomber Dzhokhar Tsarnaev promises to ignite a national discussion of capital punishment.
 Christians weigh in on all sides of the issue, saying that scripture supports their position.

-Dr. R. Albert Mohler Jr., president of the Southern Baptist Theological Seminary, argued that, "the Bible clearly calls for capital punishment in the case of intentional murder."
-Christian activist and author Shane Claiborne countered that the teachings of Jesus provide no support for the death penalty.
+Dr. R. Albert Mohler Jr., president of the Southern Baptist Theological Seminary, has argued that, "the Bible clearly calls for capital punishment in the case of intentional murder."
+Christian activist and author Shane Claiborne has stated that the teachings of Jesus provide no support for the death penalty.

 To add context and nuance to the conversation, we turned to Francis X. Clooney, S.J., Parkman Professor of Divinity and Professor of Comparative Theology and Director of the Center for the Study of World Religions at Harvard Divinity School.

 Clooney questions the reasoning of those who say that Christians should support the death penalty, but also suggests that opponents who quote Jesus may not be comfortable with the logical extension of the teachings they cite: absolute opposition to the death penalty may seem out of touch with a realistic view of the world; tolerance of it will seem far removed from the teachings of Jesus.